FRIENDS OF

 FOLKS, with the help of a grant from Alliant Energy and materials from Isthmus Engineering, had two osprey platforms installed near Lake Kegonsa.
 Osprey can use the platforms to create nests.
 The platforms are mounted at the top of telephone poles donated by Alliant Energy.
 Alliant Energy also set the poles and platforms in place.
 The Town of Dunn Park approved placing one platform in Colladay Park on Zor Ct., and Dane County approved placing the other on County land off Alsmo Lane.

 FOLKS assists Dane County Parks with care and maintenance of Fish Camp County Park on Lake Kegonsa.
-In 2023, FOLKS plans to maintain the three educational native plant gardens and picnic tables, continue renovating the historic 1937 buildings, and support new installations of accessible kayak/canoe launches and piers.
+FOLKS plans to maintain the three educational native plant gardens and picnic tables, continue renovating the historic 1937 buildings, maintain rain drop sculpture, wingspan display, naive plantings in fields, installation and maintenance of viewing scopes and support of accessible kayak/canoe launches and piers.